• FREE TV

 What you need: Cable to connect audio player to computer

 Depending on what type of analog audio player you have, use either a cable with RCA connectors and 3.5mm stereo plug or a cable with 3.5mm stereo plugs at both ends.
+The 3.5mm stereo audio cable is specifically designed for quality computer audio applications.
+It connects a PC sound card, portable CD player or any mini-stereo audio device with 3.5mm jacks.

 Cable to connect audio player deck to computer.